 Your best option is to work with an experienced Realtor who knows how to help you avoid appraisal issues.
 If they do arise, an experienced agent can be your best resource.

-Debbie Drummond has over ten years experience in the Las Vegas Real Estate Market.
+Debbie Drummond is a Full Time Realtor with over ten years experience in the Las Vegas Real Estate Market.
+She and her team of Real Estate Pros offer the highest level of service.
 If you’re buying or selling a Las Vegas home, call (702)354-6900 or email Debbie@LVHomePro.com.
-We’ll be happy to assist you in your move.
+They’ll be happy to assist you in your move.